A Weierstrass Representation Formula for Discrete Harmonic Surfaces: Trivalent Enneper surface as numerical examples

 \subsection{Acknowledgements}

-M.K acknowledges the JSPS Grant-in-Aid for Scientific Research (B) under Grant No. JP23H01072.
-H.H acknowledges the JSPS Grant-in-Aid for Scientific Research (C) JP19K03488 and the JSPS Grant-in-Aid for Scientific Research (B) under Grant No. JP23H01072.
+Motoko Kotani acknowledges the JSPS Grant-in-Aid for Scientific Research (B) under Grant No.~JP23H01072.
+Hisashi Naito acknowledges the JSPS Grant-in-Aid for Scientific Research (C) under Grant No.~JP19K03488, No.~JP24K06710, and the JSPS Grant-in-Aid for Scientific Research (B) under Grant No.~JP23H01072.
+The authors would like to express their gratitude to the referee for its useful comments.